TAbdiukov/bootoast/README.md

 In particular, alternative implementation of the "Close" button design is used

 ## Changes

 * Experimental changes
 * Fix: Bootoast: type "success" is not valid
+* Fix paths to Bootoast CSS and JS in demo HTML file
 * Allow longer notification text by adjusting font size
 * spelling fixes: synonym-related and Bootstrap-related
 * Security updates